-When Do You Need a Rear-End Accident Attorney to Help Protect You?
+When Do You Need A Rear-End Car Accident Attorney To Help Protect You?

-If you’ve sustained injuries after being hit in a rear-end crash, D’Amico Law Offices has compiled the following information to help you understand your next options.
-Based on our years of representing auto accident injury cases on behalf of drivers, passengers, and vehicle owners, we encourage you to reach out if you think you need legal assistance.
+If you’ve sustained injuries after being hit in a rear-end crash, D’Amico Law Offices, LLC, has compiled the following information to help you understand your next options.
+Based on our decades of experience representing auto accident injury cases on behalf of drivers, passengers, and vehicle owners, we encourage you to reach out if you think you need legal assistance.

 - What Are Common Causes of Rear-End Accidents and Who Is At Fault?